nddpj00/toolshare/TESTING.md

 #### Add Item
 1. Item Management link from Account in Navbar renders the Add item form.
-1. Errors message produced when required fields left blank.
+1. Error message produced when required fields left blank.
 1. Error message produced when stock number is negative.

 #### Edit Item
 1. Existing data prefilling fields.
 1. Cancel button returns to previous page.
 1. Update Item button updates the database with the new information.
-1. Errors message produced when required fields left blank.
+1. Error message produced when required fields left blank.
 1. Error message produced when stock number is negative.

 #### Delete Item